onezer/Bredex/readme.md

 at the token validation if the user's last action was not a logout one.
 The application also stores the issued tokens, so when a user logs out or gets new tokens, it deletes the old ones from the database.
 It also checks at token validation if the token is stored in the database.
+Also, the application starts with some initial data in the database.

+## Configuration
+The app can be configured in the `application.properties` file.

+The following can be configured:
+ - `security.jwt.secret-key`: A base64-encoded HMAC hash string of 256 bits used for signing tokens.
+ - `security.jwt.access-token-expiration`: Specifies the access token's expiration time in milliseconds.
+Default: 1 hour.
+ - `security.jwt.refresh-token-expiration`: Specifies the refresh token's expiration time in milliseconds.
+Default: 2 hours.
+ - `spring.datasource.url`: The database connection URL.
+The default is an in-memory H2 database.
+Ensure the selected database supports sequential ID generation.
+ - `spring.datasource.driverClassName`: The driver class name for the database.
+ - `service.base-url`: The base URL where the application can be accessed.

 ## Features to be implemented to be a complete application
 ### User account deletion